The Path to High School Graduation and Beyond - 11th grade editiontitle

 Either get or stay involved with extracurricular activities, clubs, leadership roles and community service.
 These will help on college and scholarship applications and they are a lot of fun!

-Take the actual SAT (sat.collegeboard.org) and/or ACT (www.actstudent.org) in the spring.
+Take the actual SAT and/or ACT in the spring.
 These are required for admission into 4 year universities.
-Consider taking some SAT subject tests as many colleges look at these scores as well – plan according to your current classes. ** If you need accommodations, contact the College Board for the SAT or ACT for the ACT test.
+Consider taking some SAT subject tests as many colleges look at these scores as well – plan according to your current classes. **If you need testing accommodations, contact the testing agency directly.

 Register for the NCAA Clearinghouse if you are interested in participating in college athletics.